hubgit1899/pathFinder/README.md

 - **Save/Load Functionality:** Save maps as JSON files.
 Filenames with or without extensions are supported.
 - **Algorithm Selection:** Switch between BFS, Dijkstra's, and A\* using the arrow keys.
 - **Customization:** Modify visualization speed by editing the `CHECKS_PER_FRAME` variable in `Global.hpp`.
 Setting it to `USHRT_MAX` ensures instant visualization.
+- **Map** If you have a map file (one provided i.e map copy.json), place it in the bin folder, you can say that the bin folder is the root folder for the exe file.

 ## Dependencies